-- Find out what happens to your retiree coverage when you're eligible for Medicare.
-For example, retiree coverage might not pay your medical costs during any period in which you were eligible for Medicare but didn't sign up for it.
+- What happens to your retiree coverage when you're eligible for Medicare?
+Retiree coverage might not pay your medical costs during any period in which you were eligible for Medicare but didn't sign up for it.
 When you become eligible for Medicare, you will need to enroll in both Medicare Part A and Part B to get full benefits from your retiree coverage.

 and deductibles.
 Sometimes retiree coverage includes extra benefits, like coverage for extra days in the hospital.